bundumpling/ttv-emote-stats/DEVNOTES.md

   - For existing emote codes update with new art or provider (if previous one was removed)

 ## ***Current Tasks***
+  - Improve Emote Details modal for the Rankings page.
+  - Create a view showing an specific username's emote usage.
   - Add **detailed view** for provider api results.